pustotnik/zenmake/docs/buildconf-taskparams.rst

         'use' : ['util', 'my lib']
         'use' : 'util mylib someproject:somelib'

+    It can be used to specify libraries of qt5 as well.
+    More details are :ref:`here<toolkits_qt5>`.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.